-Gallagher, a Republican, had been elected Ward Eight Councilman--the ward that then encompassed much of the near west side, in 1917, defeating three-term incumbent Democrat, William J. Horrigan.
+In 1917, Gallagher, a Republican, had been elected Ward Eight Councilman--the ward that then encompassed much of the near west side--defeating three-term incumbent Democrat, William J. Horrigan.
 Gallagher owed much of his electoral success to Brick Masterson, the Republican ward leader.
-Masterson, who also was owner of a popular saloon at 1313 West 25th Street, was known on the west side as "Mayor of the Angle"-- perhaps due to his success in turning out the Republican vote in 1909, which contributed significantly to the stunning defeat that year of Cleveland's most famous mayor, Tom L. Johnson.
-Nine years after Johnson's defeat, and just four months after he engineered Michael Gallagher's remarkable victory in November 1917 over incumbent Councilman Horrigan, the 44-year old Masterson tragically died in 1918 from a fall he suffered on St. Patrick's Day.
+Masterson, who also was owner of a popular saloon at 1313 West 25th Street, was known on the west side as "Mayor of the Angle."
+This was perhaps due to his success in turning out the Republican vote in 1909, which contributed significantly to the stunning defeat of Cleveland's most famous mayor, Tom L. Johnson.
+Nine years after Johnson's defeat, and just four months after he engineered Michael Gallagher's victory over incumbent Councilman Horrigan, the 44-year old Masterson died tragically from a fall he suffered on St. Patrick's Day.

 While other politicians likely forgot the colorful ward leader soon after his very public funeral, Councilman Gallagher did not.
 In 1921, several years after the entrance way to Boulkley Boulevard at West 25th and Detroit had been created, he successfully sponsored legislation to make that small leftover piece of land a park named "Masterson Square."
 And while some may have poked fun at the little park, as the Plain Dealer did in an article published in 1926, for decades Masterson Square served as a gathering place for community events in the historically Irish Old Angle neighborhood.
 As late as 1944, it was the site of a gala fundraising event for the new memorial chapel at nearby St. Malachi Catholic Church.
 And then, apparently, as time passed, and the ethnic composition of the neighborhood changed, the park lost its public identity as a memorial to Brick Masterson.